zeke-code/gitlab-flow/README.md

 5. **Hotfix Process**

    - For critical issues, create `hotfix/<issue-id>` from `production`.
-   - CI validates and deploys directly to production after tests pass.
+   - CI validates and deploys to production after tests pass and manual approval is given.
    - Hotfix is backported (merging hotfix branch) to `staging` and `dev` to sync environments.

 ```mermaid